Where Everything Fights Everything

 While capybaras excel at interspecies harmony, gorillas demonstrate higher cognitive social abilities including language acquisition.

-Cultural significance capybara Wins
+Cultural significance Capybara Wins

 Capybara